pnkj-kmr/ping-checker/README.md

 # ping-checker

-Ping checker package helps to check ICMP status for multiple IPs in one go
+ping-checker helps to check ICMP status for multiple IPs with csv input file and generate the output.csv as a result.

 ### HOW TO USE